hakanai/haqua/README.markdown

 LayoutStyle:

-* Despite the layout style correctly compensating for the visual margin of buttons, buttons still layout correctly when aligned to the edge of any other kind of component.
+* Despite the layout style correctly compensating for the visual margin of buttons, buttons still layout incorrectly when aligned to the edge of any other kind of component.

 JComboBox:

-* The border doesn't paint correctly over the text field of an editable combo box.
+* The border doesn't paint correctly over the text field of an editable combo box (it should surround the whole field, but only surrounds the combo box button.)

 JTabbedPane:

 * The currently-pressed tab still lacks the line to the left.

+JMenuBar:

+* The Help menu only acts like a proper help menu if the text on it is "Help" (which is of course only the case in English.)
+(JI-9012514)

 Hacks in use